-CivXNow is a bipartisan coalition of more than 100 organizations that calls for better civics nationwide.
+YVFP is proud to collaborate with CivXNow, a bipartisan coalition of more than 100 organizations calling for equitable and effective civics nationwide.
 The coalition provides policy recommendations and tools and tracks new civic education laws state-by-state.
 Explore CivXNow and other coalition members below to find out what initiatives are taking place in your state and take the pledge to ensure civics in every school.
 Share resources to engage young people in democracy, so that together we can create a more equitable world.

 FEB.
 7, 2020 INTERVIEW

 Jimmy Buff interviews Jaysa Hunter-Mellers, the young star of YVFP film “Words Have Power”, YVFP founder & filmmaker Lynne Cherry, and community reporter Kale Kaposhilin, during the Ashokan Center’s 2020 Youth Empowerment & Sustainability Summit.
 Jaysa is a strong advocate for civics in schools.

 “We need civic education.
 Not every high school is required to have civic education, which means not everybody knows their rights.
 If you have an issue in your community, go to your town meetings.
 Go straight to the source.” — JaysaLISTEN

 Recognizing that preparing our youth to assume the responsibilities and understand their rights as active participants in the civic life of this great nation is essential to the health of our Republic, the CivXNow Coalition pledges to help every school in the nation fulfill its historic and vital civic mission.
 We pledge to ensure that every young person acquires the civic knowledge, skills, and behaviors necessary for informed and authentic civic engagement.LEARN MORE